default-writer/c-json-parser/docs/data-structures.md

   * Forces a full `json_value` node for every key (instead of a cheap `reference`).
   * Results in **two nodes per member** (key + value) and extra pointer indirections, turning the previously *logarithmic* allocation behaviour into a *linear* one.

-### Conclusion
+## 7. Conclusion

 - The current layout gives **O(log N)** allocation work per container.
 - The alternatives turn it into **O(N)** allocations and dramatically increase the heap footprint, causing the parser to **exhaust memory** and **slow down**.
-- Keep the pool‑allocated node per value and a single contiguous vector per container to stay fast and memory‑efficient.
+- Keeping the pool‑allocated node per value and a single contiguous vector per container allows code to run fast and being a memory‑efficient.